It’s not a typical trial. Lawyers in the Trump impeachment case will argue big constitutional questions.

-Trump is the first president in U.S. history to be impeached twice, and the only former president to be tried in the Senate after leaving office.
+Trump is the first president in U.S. history to be impeached twice, and the only one to be tried in the Senate after leaving office.
 While an impeachment proceeding is distinct from a typical criminal trial, with a different set of rules, Trump’s case will feature broad legal questions about whether his actions violate the Constitution.

 Most legal scholars who have studied the issue think post-presidential impeachment and conviction are allowed based on history and past practice in Congress.
 “The overwhelming scholarly consensus supports this argument,” said Steve Vladeck, a constitutional law professor at the University of Texas School of Law.